-The following management's discussion and analysis ("MD&A") is a review of the financial condition and financial performance of Chesswood Group Limited ("Chesswood" or the "Company") for the three months ended March 31, 2014.
-This discussion should be read in conjunction with the audited consolidated financial statements and accompanying notes of the Company for the year ended December 31, 2013 set forth in the Company's 2013 Annual Report.
+The following management's discussion and analysis ("MD&A") is a review of the financial condition and financial performance of Chesswood Group Limited ("Chesswood" or the "Company") for the three and nine months ended September 30, 2014.
+This discussion should be read in conjunction with the condensed consolidated interim financial statements for such period and the audited consolidated financial statements and accompanying notes of the Company for the year ended December 31, 2013 set forth in the Company's 2013 Annual Report.
 The fiscal year of the Company ends on December 31.
-The date of this MD&A is May 2, 2014.
+The date of this MD&A is November 5, 2014.
 All dollar amounts in this MD&A are Canadian dollars, unless otherwise indicated.